vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ## 23. Tradeoffs and risks

-### 23.1 Semantic and legacy sequence paths coexist temporarily
+### 23.1 Older sequence paths coexist temporarily

-Capcom and NDS use semantic commands and global scheduling, while three format families still use the cursor adapter and track-major execution.
-Shared code must preserve both until migration is complete.
-Avoid adding features only to the legacy path; doing so increases the cost of removing it.
+NDS uses compiler-cursor commands and global scheduling.
+Capcom uses the earlier semantic profile on the same scheduler, while three format families still use the cursor adapter and track-major execution.
+Coexistence is a repository migration fact, not an architectural promise.
+Do not add features to the old paths, and remove them whenever that makes the target code materially cleaner; Git history preserves a fallback.

 ### 23.2 `std::any` hides some type checking